 Of course the cats individual personality is also a factor and some cats are just simply loners or are a bit grumpy, in which case these cats should not be homes with other pets.

 However, it may still be possible for two cats to get along amicably, even if they never become bosom buddies.
-It is important that cat owners take an active role in the introduction of new pets to each other and make a real effort in helping to reassure their animals that there is nothing to be afraid of.
+It is important that cat owners take an active role in cat introduction to each other and make a real effort in helping to reassure their animals that there is nothing to be afraid of.

 But be warned do not have unrealistic expectations of what you want to happen.
 Sometimes it simply is not possible to make cats like each other and the best that you can expect is a sort of truce between them.
 Plus if you are anxious about the situation this will be sensed by the cats and could simply make the matter worse.
 Patience and calm is the order of the day in this situation.